rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 Usually file systems on macOS are case-insensitive.
 It is possible to make macOS file systems case-sensitive but that is not the default.

-The `--vfs-case-insensitive` mount flag controls how rclone handles these two cases.
-If its value is "false", rclone passes file names to the mounted file system as-is.
-If the flag is "true" (or appears without a value on command line), rclone may perform a "fixup" as explained below.
+The `--vfs-case-insensitive` VFS flag controls how rclone handles these two cases.
+If its value is "false", rclone passes file names to the remote as-is.
+If the flag is "true" (or appears without a value on the command line), rclone may perform a "fixup" as explained below.

-The user may specify a file name to open/delete/rename/etc with a case different than what is stored on mounted file system.
+The user may specify a file name to open/delete/rename/etc with a case different than what is stored on the remote.
 If an argument refers to an existing file with exactly the same name, then the case of the existing file on the disk will be used.
 However, if a file name with exactly the same name is not found but a name differing only by case exists, rclone will transparently fixup the name.
 This fixup happens only when an existing file is requested.
-Case sensitivity of file names created anew by rclone is controlled by an underlying mounted file system.
+Case sensitivity of file names created anew by rclone is controlled by the underlying remote.

-Note that case sensitivity of the operating system running rclone (the target) may differ from case sensitivity of a file system mounted by rclone (the source).
+Note that case sensitivity of the operating system running rclone (the target) may differ from case sensitivity of a file system presented by rclone (the source).
 The flag controls whether "fixup" is performed to satisfy the target.

 If the flag is not provided on the command line, then its default value depends on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".

+## VFS Disk Options

+This flag allows you to manually set the statistics about the filing system.
+It can be useful when those statistics cannot be read correctly automatically.

+    --vfs-disk-space-total-size    Manually set the total disk space size (example: 256G, default: -1)

 ## Alternate report of used bytes